xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 val it : seq<int> = seq [1; -1; -3; -5]
 ```

-If the skip causes the final element to be overshot, then the final element isn’t included in the result:
+If the skip causes the final element to be overshot, then the final element isn't included in the result:

 ```F#
 > seq {0 ..
 2 ..
 5};;